-- Our school recognises that children being absent from education for prolonged periods and/or on repeat occasions can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and child criminal exploitation particularly county lines and thus ensures that information is shared between.
-Attendance is everyone's responsibility at High Bank.
-The Headteacher and pupil and family well being lead have an overarching responsibility.
-The school has a check list of pupils we check on daily, these are children who vulnerable or who are persistent absentees.
-The Headteacher and pipil and family well being lead will also meet on a weekly basis to discuss attendance.
+- Our school recognises that children being absent from education for prolonged periods and/or on repeat occasions can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and child criminal exploitation particularly county lines and thus ensures that information is shared between the Headteacher & Attendance lead.
 Likewise, this school understands that a parent failing to inform the school that a child has an authorised absence could be a cause for concern and thus, we will follow Kirklees Councils' guidance 'First Day Calling' procedures. - Pupils who abscond or go missing during the school day are vulnerable and at potential risk of abuse or neglect.
-Our staff members will follow the Kirklees Council's guidance for schools where pupils absent themselves during the school day and school's or college's procedures for dealing with children who are absent/ go missing, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of them going missing in future (Appendix 9) The school also has procedures for children absconding - If we have further concerns about your child's truancy, we will follow the West Yorkshire Police Truancy Policy
+Our staff members will follow the Kirklees Council's guidance for schools where pupils absent themselves during the school day and school's or college's procedures for dealing with children who are absent/ go missing, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of them going missing in future.
+(Appendix 9) - If we have further concerns about your child's truancy, we will follow the West Yorkshire Police Truancy Policy.